 Here is a typical scenario

-“Help, I got trashed against a stronger team than mine!
-He had the Guard skill everywhere and Mighty Blow on almost all his players … Oh!
-And he two dices blocked me throughout the game.
+“Help, a gang of lumberjacks trashed my team!
+They had the Guard skill everywhere and Mighty Blow on almost all their players … Oh!
+And they two-dice blocked me throughout the game.

 Here are some other tips to poison a stronger team’s life.

-- Foul (wisely !!!) with Dirty Player
+- Foul (wisely !!!) with Dirty Player and Sneaky Git

 - Hire a Wizard as an inducement